Chapter 49 BWV 134 Ein Herz, das seinen Jesum

 The second recitative begins with a long tenor peroration reminding us how fortunate we are that He lives, offering salvation, humbling Satan and providing us with strength.
 The concluding dialogue reveals the alto to be as acquiescent as before, fully accepting God′s protection.
 Musically, the later version seems less obviously passionate but again, more deeply felt.
 A number of images (e.g. of Satan, Hell, the grave and death) are graphically set in the original version but more restrainedly so in the later one; see for example, bars 6, 7 and 30.
 Similarly, some of the operatic phrases swooping over an octave or more, are now moderated.

-The tenor retains the same dominant character in the third and final recitative, reminding us to give thanks, to remember Him and His work and, bearing in mind what may be ultimately attainable, the ensuring that our devotion is perfect and unending.
+The tenor retains the same dominant character in the third and final recitative, reminding us to give thanks, to remember Him and His work and, bearing in mind that which may be ultimately attainable, the ensuring that our devotion is perfect and unending.
 The alto, clearly not a companion you might choose for any in-depth debate, agrees, offering full thanks and praise.
-Bach does allow himself one flourish (bar 6) which was not in the original vocal line, perhaps to emphasise the significance remembering His work.
+Bach does allow himself one flourish (bar 6) which was not in the original vocal line, perhaps to emphasise the significance of remembering His work.
 But the little skirmishes between alto and continuo in the last bars are omitted.

 The student may well wish to analyse the changes in the revised versions, setting note against note and, through the process, learn a lot about Bach′s ever developing approach to his craft.